volkfox/mercor-hackathon/README.md

 ## A synthetic data generation pipeline for creating emotional intelligence scenarios and multi-turn conversations.

-The "interviewer" part consists of two files:
+The "interviewer" part is hardcoded for a job interview for Product Management Position and consists of two files:
 - `emotional_interviewer.py`: The main file that defines the Interviewer class and the conversation flow.
 The interview is stateful (accumulating conversation history) and at every turn it generates:
 - emotional interviewer's monologue